 Spring strawberry season is here.
 I got to pick a lot of strawberries, at a nearby farm recently and decided to make a galette.
 I enjoy making free-form tarts the most because they’re fun and rustic.
 I used a pâte sablée dough this time.
 Since the strawberries were already quite sweet, I sprinkled very little sugar on them.

 The quesadilla I grew up with is probably not what most people think about when they hear the word quesadilla.
-This quesadilla is a Salvadoran pan dulce, or semi-sweet “cheese cake” made with rice flour, all purpose flour (or corn flour), sugar, egg, grated hard cheese, milk, and sprinkled with sesame seeds.
-I’m not exactly sure of its origins, but it may have been influenced by Spanish colonization.
-That topic deserves many, many blog posts in itself.
-It’s both interesting and tragic to read things about one’s culture and country, which still shapes a lot of mentalities and reflections on Salvadoran identity now.
+Though I’m not sure of its origins, this quesadilla is a Salvadoran pan dulce, or semi-sweet “cheese cake” made with rice flour, all purpose flour (or corn flour), sugar, egg, grated hard cheese, milk, and sprinkled with sesame seeds.
 Read the rest of this entry »

 I learned how to make lumpia (spring rolls) from my dad.
 We made them often, especially because we had a lot of gatherings at home and we took them to parties.
 The ones I made were vegetarian and aren’t quite there yet, but it’s another recipe I’m going to get right!
 Both sides of my family are funny in the way that not many keep actual written recipes.
 The reality is that writing down recipes is important.
 I think my late aunt, on my dad’s side, had a recipe book that was passed down to her.
 I haven’t seen it in years because one of my cousins inherited it.
 I’ll ask her if she cooks from it the next time I talk to her.